Lisa Loeb: The Very Best of Lisa Loeb, Purple Tape, Camp Lisa album and non-profit (2006–2008)

-Her greatest hits compilation, The Very Best Of Lisa Loeb, was released through Universal in January 2006 as well as a Japanese version of the album.
+Her greatest hits compilation, The Very Best of Lisa Loeb, was released through Universal in January 2006 as well as a Japanese version of the album.
 Loeb was a judge for the 1st and 8th annual Independent Music Awards to support independent artists.

 In 2006, Loeb contributed to the album A World of Happiness, designed to disseminate messages of kindness, compassion, tolerance, and self-reliance to children of all ages.
 She performed as Lady Leonali the Ladybug singing "In the Details".

 In 2008, she released her Purple Tape album remixed and remastered on a double CD.
 It included an interview by Andy Denemark, highlighting the creative process behind each song.
 There were extensive liner notes and photos documenting her early history in New York City.

-Camp Lisa album and non-profit (2008)

-In 2008 she released Camp Lisa, which was also released by Loeb's own Furious Rose Productions with distribution through Redeye, and produced by Loeb with Michelle Lewis and Dan Petty.
+That same year, she released Camp Lisa, which was also released by Loeb's own Furious Rose Productions with distribution through Redeye, and produced by Loeb with Michelle Lewis and Dan Petty.
 The disc includes a mix of 21 original and classic camp songs and guest performers including Kay Hanley, Dave Gibbs, Nina Gordon, Jill Sobule, Lee Sklar, Maia Sharp, and funnyman/banjo player Steve Martin.

 As Loeb spent many summers of her childhood at summer camp, Camp Lisa is inspired by her camp memories as well as 1970s-style rock and pop.
 Camp Lisa garnered National Parenting Publications Awards Honors, 2008 Parents' Choice and NPR's year-end Top 10 list of the best kids' music for 2008.
 In July 2010, she debuted her children's musical Camp Kappawanna, which is based on the songs from Camp Lisa.

 In conjunction with Camp Lisa, she launched her own non-profit, The Camp Lisa Foundation, designed to help underprivileged kids attend summer camp through its partnership with SCOPE (Summer Camp Opportunities Promote Education, Inc.) In 2009, The Camp Lisa Foundation provided funding for many camp scholarships, enabling economically disadvantaged children to attend ACA-accredited overnight camps.

-Lisa Loeb's Silly Sing-Along and Songs for Movin' and Shakin books (2011-2013)
+Lisa Loeb's Silly Sing-Along and Songs for Movin' and Shakin books, No Fairy Tale and touring (2011–2014)

 In September 2011, Loeb released the children's book Lisa Loeb's Silly Sing-Along: The Disappointing Pancake and Other Zany Songs, illustrated by Ryan O'Rourke.
 The book was published by Sterling Publishing, and also includes activities, choreography, and recipes.
 The book is published with an included CD, with four original songs and six classics.